alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ## Practice

 The best way to learn is practicing.
 So, let define some project to exemplify the use of the libraries to TDD.
-In the below sections, we will present how to use the libraries, how to create and run a test, and in the end, you can find the full example are in the github repository.
+In the below sections, we will present how to use the libraries, how to create and run a test, and in the end, you can find the full example in a github repository.

 ### Project example